 A conviction for petty theft may seem minor, but even being accused of the offense has the potential to cause a ripple effect that disrupts every aspect of your life.
 These consequences you face for this offense make obtaining representation from a knowledgeable shoplifting attorney extremely important.

-If you are in need of representation for petty theft charges, contact a Los Angeles theft attorney from Spolin Law P.C. at (310) 424-5816 to discuss your case in a free, initial consultation.
+If you are in need of representation for petty theft charges, contact a Los Angeles theft attorney from a qualified criminal defense firm at SPCRC's Recommended Lawyers to discuss your case in a free, initial consultation.

 Petty Theft Under California Law